w3c/wai-curricula/content/designer/color-and-layout.md

 Courses based on this module should:

-* explain how people with disabilities rely on designs that adapt to different screen sizes, configurations, and style sheets
+* explain accessibility requirements for color contrast, styles, vissual and non visual cues, landmarks, and regions
-* explain accessibility requirements that relate to use of color, as well as to adaptable font sizes, font types, and spacing
+* explain how people with disabilities rely on layouts that adapt to different screen sizes, configurations, and style sheets

 ## Learning Outcomes for Module